mcohenmcohen/Machine-Learning-Trading-Engine/README.md

   * Feature importance and pretty print functions for regression and tree models
 * A number of plotting functions, I find more easily used at this point with a notebook.
 This may take some tweaking.
 * An accounting module to calculate profit/loss scenarios (very, very thin right now and will most certainly be replaced.

+Start by looking at pipeline.py to understand the backtesting process flow, iqfeed.py for the feed, and data.py for database and schema info.

 _** PS: This is a work-in-progress and as such is prone to potential bugs and sometimes large changes to the architecture of the code base._